georgesdib/blockchain_capstone/README.md

 I have used openzeppelin for the ERC721 related boilerplate code.
 I have also implemented my own code under ERC721MintableNoOpenZeppelin.sol, but I don't actually use it.

 Please note that ERC721Metadata was merged into ERC721 in the latest versions of OpenZeppelin, I am therefore removing it in my code.

+# Contract ABI
+You can find the contact ABI under client/SRC/contracts/SolnSquareVerifier.json